IonutCava/trunk/Source Code/Libs/imgui/misc/fonts/README.txt

  BUILDING CUSTOM GLYPH RANGES
 ---------------------------------------

- You can use the ImFontAtlas::GlyphRangesBuilder helper to create glyph ranges based on text input.
+You can use the ImFontGlyphRangesBuilder helper to create glyph ranges based on text input.
  For example: for a game where your script is known, if you can feed your entire script to it and only build the characters the game needs.

    ImVector<ImWchar> ranges;
-   ImFontAtlas::GlyphRangesBuilder builder;
+  ImFontGlyphRangesBuilder builder;
    builder.AddText("Hello world");                        // Add a string (here "Hello world" contains 7 unique characters) builder.AddChar(0x7262);                               // Add a specific character builder.AddRanges(io.Fonts->GetGlyphRangesJapanese()); // Add one of the default ranges